dreamfactorysoftware/platform-wiki/setup-guide/common/Hosted-assets.md

 ## 2. Collectors

-### 2.1 Clojure collector resources
+### 2.1 Clojure Collector resources

-The Clojure collector packaged as a complete WAR file, ready for Amazon Elastic Beanstalk, is here:
+The Clojure Collector packaged as a complete WAR file, ready for Amazon Elastic Beanstalk, is here:

     s3://snowplow-hosted-assets/2-collectors/clojure-collector/clojure-collector-0.5.0-standalone.war

 Right-click on this [Download link] [war-download] to save it down locally.

+### 2.2 Scala Stream Collector resources

+The Scala Stream Collector is packaged as an executable jarfile:

+    s3://snowplow-hosted-assets/2-collectors/scala-stream-collector/snowplow-stream-collector-0.1.0

+Right-click on this [Download link] [ssc-download] to save it down locally.

 ## 3. Enrich

-### 3.1 Hadoop Enrichment resources
+### 3.1 Scala Hadoop Enrich resources

-The Hadoop ETL process uses a single jarfile containing the MapReduce job.
+The Scala Hadoop Enrich process uses a single jarfile containing the MapReduce job.
 This is made available in a public Amazon S3 bucket, for Snowplowers who are running their Hive ETL process on Amazon EMR:

     s3://snowplow-hosted-assets/3-enrich/hadoop-etl/snowplow-hadoop-etl-0.3.6.jar